ssdooley/logistics-db-planning/README.md

 # Process Planning Notes

 ## Planning Notes
 * Plan for how deletion of rows would affect existing records, and how to best mitigate side effects

-## In Progress

-* Inventory Management for Serialized Items / Hardware
-* Serialized Item / Hardware Transfers
-* Site NonSerialized Item Management
-    * NonSerialized Item Hand Receipts
-* Destruction / Decommissioning of Items

 ## Developed